abecojc/pandemictrack/README.md

-# PandemicTool
+# pandemictrack
-## Application allows users to add and update information on pandemic patients
+## Application that allows users to add and update information on pandemic patients